MaxEdgar/randomer/README.md

 Example: randomer -l 10 -n -u
 ```

-## License
+## 📜 License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ---